SherG/tester1/site/content/values/_index.md

     imageUrl: /img/francisco-villalobos.webp
     text: >
       To get started, book a phone meeting with ISF owner Francisco Villalobos.
-      We'll discuss your goals and you'll learn why our training is so effective.
+      We'll discuss your goals and you'll discover why our training is so effective.
   - heading: Strength training
     imageUrl: /img/weight-training-over-50.webp